in $nu.config-path

 -

-Common functionality, which works with those shapes to provide command execution and a user interface.
+Common functionality, which works with those items to provide command execution and a user interface.

 -